Scaling QA Test Coverage for Consumer Applications

 Once you’re ready to go public (or have already gone), you’re playing with the big boys.
 That means matching the quality levels of a major corporation.
 You don’t necessarily need to be Six Sigma, but if you want to be part of consumers’ daily lives like Facebook or Instagram, you need to be up and working when the customer is.

 That means adding load testing to make sure you can handle the additional capacity demands.
 Protecting customer’s personally identifying information is also important, as your larger customer base will likely make you a more tempting target for hackers.
 Depending on the nature of your business and the kind of information you collect and store, penetration testing might be valuable to you.
 Even without penetration testing, testing application security features is important now.

 Now that you have a reputation to protect, check potential edge cases in addition to the headline cases.
 Some of them may be important enough to matter at this point (you’ll need to decide based on your understanding of your business and your customers).
 Besides the formal acceptance test, bring back exploratory and informal testing.
 You can afford to spend time on that now, and the “just poking around” method of testing can surface issues that “comprehensive” test plans miss.

 Focus on Customer Needs for Better Quality Consumer Applications

 No matter what stage of maturity your company is currently at, focus your QA strategy on testing activities that will have the most impact on your customers.
 By keeping your tests focused on customer needs, you'll be able to use your QA resources as efficiently as possible.

 Want to see what Agile testing looks like in action for a B2C organization?
-Learn more about how NBCUniversal implemented continuous delivery and continuous testing at enterprise scale here.Filed under: b2c testing, consumer application quality, agile testing, ipo, and seed stage qa
+Learn more about how NBCUniversal implemented continuous delivery and continuous testing at enterprise scale here.Filed under: b2c testing, consumer application quality, agile testing, ipo, seed stage qa, and scaling qa